hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

 :option:`QCD`
   Only QCD infrared divergences will be subtracted.
-  This is the default as most users will be familiar with this setting corresponding to the abililities of older Sherpa versions.
+  This is the default as most users will be familiar with this setting corresponding to the abilities of older Sherpa versions.

 :option:`QED`